-Some people may need surgery to remove or replace the infected blood vessel and to prevent further infection.
+Some people may need surgery to remove or replace the infected blood vessel and prevent further infection.
 If an infected graft in an artery or vein is not removed, it will cause decay of the vessel and will break open, causing excess bleeding and potentially loss of an arm or a leg in some cases it could prove to be fatal and can lead to death.

 Complications of vascular infections

 Vascular infections can result in severe complications if not treated on time.
 Therefore, a person must monitor the signs of infection after vascular surgery.
 If a person notices any signs of infection such as fever, chills, discharge from the site, etc. he/she should immediately report to the surgeon.

 The main complications of vascular infections include rupture of the blood vessel, septic haemorrhage, and formation of pseudoaneurysm.

 In many cases, the limb where the infected vessel is located may have to be amputated to save other organs and prevent infection to the other parts of the body.